-A rich tradition of dairy production also exists here: Montasio, Moesin, Bastardo del Grappa, Inbriago, Morlacco are all flavors that will satisfy any palate.
+A rich tradition of dairy production also exists here: Montasio, Moesin, Bastardo del Grappa, Inbriago, and Morlacco are all flavors that will satisfy any palate.

 The excellent cold cuts are realized by way of a time-tested treatment of local meats: Lengual, special pork sausage made with pork corned tongue; soppressa, eaten raw or grilled; and ossocollo, sliced and served as an appetizer.

-Amongst the desserts are pinza, a cake with the rich aromas of old rustic tradition; Fregolotta, with almonds, butter and eggs; or the exquisite Tiramisù.
+Amongst the desserts are pinza, a cake with the rich aromas of age-old rustic tradition; Fregolotta, with almonds, butter and eggs; or the exquisite Tiramisù.
 And strong flavors deserve to be even further enhanced with a glass of Manzoni, Boschera, Torchiato, Malbech or Prosecco di Conegliano Valdobbiadene.

 A glass of grappa or bitter liqueur, unadulterated or infused with herbs, is the best way to conclude this mix of unique and genuine flavors.

 Everchanging, untouched landscapes in the green of winding valleys make Umbria a region that will never fail to amaze.
 This region comprises mainly hills, mountains, hollows and plains and extends along the Tiber’s central basin.
 At the heart of the boot, it is the only region with no ...